-The most favorable result is seen in babies whose symptoms appear between 3 and 12 months of age and undergo rapid treatment.
+The most favorable result is in babies whose symptoms appear between 3 and 12 months of age and undergo rapid treatment.

-The exhaustive treatment includes not only reducing eye pressure but also quickly addressing any additional factors such as refractive error, corneal / lens damage and amblyopia.
+The exhaustive treatment includes not only reducing eye pressure but also quickly addressing any additional factors such as refractive error, corneal / lens damage, and amblyopia.

-Close follow-up to detect any new complications as they arise will also improve the prognosis.
+A close follow-up to detect any new complications as they arise will also improve the prognosis.